willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       files that define and implement methods that handle file I/O **should** be named "FileIO.hxx" and "FileUtils.cxx", or similar.

+2.3.3 Header and source files that are closely related, such as a header file containing prototypes for a set of methods and a source file containing implementations of those methods **must** be named the same (excluding file extension, of course) or sufficiently similar so that their relationship is clear.

 2.3.4 File names that differ only in letter case **must** not be used.

       Since we aim to support Windows platforms, which has limited case